 You’re most likely to make changes in your long parameter list when you’ve got bulks of data to store in your app.
 Besides the non-satisfactory insights on your mobile app performance metrics, these complex & hard to access parameter lists will disappoint you later on.
 Although refactoring leaves no space for such circumstances in the mobile app development process, it is quite problematic for the majority of present-day programmers.

 No one wants to deal with old codes unless you’ve to rewrite them for the sake of your project requirements.
-Programmers come across a series of defects & errors with old codes as they’re not relevant as per the latest technology & demands for version updates.
+Programmers come across a series of defects & errors with old codes as they’re not relevant to the latest technology & demand for version updates.
 Hence, having legacy codes to rewrite is not an easy-going task for you.

 It’s great if you’re using automated technology or tool to migrate codes from one programming language to another for cross-platform Android or iOS app development while rewriting a mobile app.
 But the problem arises when this method generates complex codes that are not readable enough.

 Developers feel bothered when they’re supposed to handle two codebases simultaneously while rewriting an app.
-Juggling b/w old & new codebases become a hurdle for those who’re new to this process.
+Juggling b/w old & new codebases becomes a hurdle for those who’re new to this process.

 New is not always the best: Mobile app rewriting can never become a new normal for software development as even if it relinquishes existing lags or issues for a while, it can’t promise to keep new issues at bay.

 Wondering when to refactor or rewrite an app?
-Go through our next section to find your answer to know why is it necessary to decide either refactoring or rewriting?
+Go through our next section to find your answer to know why is it necessary to decide on either refactoring or rewriting.

-The most promising advantage of refactoring to consider in our debate on refactor vs rewrite comes with its efficiency when adjoined with top cloud computing trends.
-It not only cuts down the costs but also boots responsiveness, scalability, compatibility, & security of a mobile app.
+The most promising advantage of refactoring to consider in our debate on refactoring vs rewrite comes with its efficiency when adjoined with top cloud computing trends.
+It not only cuts down the costs but also boots the responsiveness, scalability, compatibility, & security of a mobile app.